compujuckel/assettoserver-docs/versioned_docs/version-0.0.54/thebeginnersguide.md

    ![](./assets/guide/9.png)

-3. Click on the track preview image of Imola and change the track to Shutoko Revival Project - Tatsumi PA.
+3. Click on the track preview image of Imola and change the track to Shutoko Revival Project - Main Layout.

    ![](./assets/guide/10.png)